-As a result of this study, together with other research and consultation with animal wel-fare scientists and animal ethical philosophers, guidelines for maximizing elephants wel-fare are in the process of development both in theory and practice to ensure the elephants have a life of quality (in prep IEF meeting October 2019).
-The guidelines provisional have been adhered to for the experimental group.
-It may be this which is responsible for the evident lack of "stress", arousal and distress in these animals during the This could be reported activities. adopted and monitored in Asia, the rest of Africa and in zoos around the world, where ever there is justified concern in how elephants are kept, trained and used whether in the tourist industry, by the local communities or for conservation.
+As a result of this study, together with other research and consultation with animal wel-fare scientists and animal ethical philosophers, guidelines for maximizing elephants wel-fare are in the process of development both in theory and practice to ensure the elephants have a life of quality ( in prep IEF meeting October 2019).
+The provisional guidelines have been adhered to for the experimental group.
+It may be this which is responsible for the evident lack of "stress", arousal and distress in these animals during the This could be reported activities. adopted and monitored in Asia, the rest of Africa and in zoos around the world, where ever there is justified concern in how elephants are kept, trained and used whether in the tourist industry, by local communities for the or conservation.